 Most applications will use the first variant.
-However, applications that run on Java SE 8 Compact Profile 2 must use the second variant (the one whose class name begins with "Basic").
-For more information, see "JDBC support for Java SE 8 Compact Profiles" in the Derby Reference Manual.
+However, applications that were coded to run on Java SE 8 Compact Profile 2 may use the second variant (the one whose class name begins with "Basic").
+The Compact Profile 2 classes are maintained for backward compatibility.